CharlieHawker/Route53IPTracker/README.md

 Where `<trackingDomain>` should be replaced with the domain (or subdomain) which you want to track the IP address with and `<hostedZoneId>` being the ID of the Route 53 hosted zone for the domain (or subdomain).

-3. Add a crontab entry to run the `update.sh` bash script every 5 minutes and (optionally) print the results to a log file:
+- Add a crontab entry to run the `update.sh` bash script every 5 minutes and (optionally) print the results to a log file:
 ```
 */5 * * * * /path/to/directory/update.sh > /path/to/directory/update.log
 ```

-4. Relax, your life is now complete.
+- *Relax*, your life is now complete.
 You should now be able to reach the device via any of the ports you set up forwarding for via the domain.